amanimulira/stable_diffusion_amani/README.md

 Latent diffusion models (stable diffusion) from scratch in PyTorch.

-Classifier-Free Guidance
+- Classifier-Free Guidance
-Text-to-image
+- Text-to-image
-Image-to-image
+- Image-to-image
-inpainting
+- Inpainting

 what is a generative model?